-With so many folks borderline hoarders or just disorganized in their homes in general, why not link family history and organization.
+With so many folks borderline hoarders or just disorganized in their homes in general, why not link family history and organizing?
 My two best friends when keeping my house clean are not a rag and a cleaner.
 They are a camera and a scanner.
 I often share that if you're having trouble deciding whether to keep something because of it's emotional attachment, photograph it.
 Then set it aside for two weeks (by the front door is great if you can handle the mess).
-If you can remember the item because of the photo, toss the item (or donate it, whatever). if you still need the item, find a place to display it.
+If you can remember the item because of the photo, toss the item (or donate it, whatever).
+If you still need the item, find a place to display it.
 If it's not used or displayed, it's not a treasure so keep the photo instead.
-After you've decided whether the item stays or goes, take time to record the memories associated with the item.
+After you've decided whether the item stays or goes, take the time to record the memories associated with the item.
 Then you've cleaned up your house and preserved your personal and family history!
 Win-win.

 4. Death and disaster happen, be prepared

-Having seen the loss that occurs because of tornadoes, hurricanes, and floods, I recognize the heart ache many people feel not because they lost their possessions.
+Having seen the loss that occurs because of tornadoes, hurricanes, and floods, I recognize the heartache many people feel not because they lost their possessions.
 The heartache is generally because they lost the things that matter most, specifically their photo collection and heritage items.

-Follow the Boy Scout motto of be prepared.
+Follow the Boy Scout motto of being prepared.
 What do you need?
 A camera and a scanner.
 Photograph or digitize the family photo collection, vital documents, journals, bibles, and other stuff.
 Then backup these digital images away from the family home.
 Eventually, someone can record the pertinent facts and stories associated with all of this digitized information and then create a project to share it.
 Also remember the adage, "Many hands make light work."
 Don't do all of these steps alone.
 But do something to preserve what matters most before its lost forever.

 These are just a few of the ways I introduce family history to others.
 To learn more, read the book, Reimagine Family History, available at Amazon.com